shawn1m/overture/README.md

 Tips:

-+ You may need sudo to start overture on port 53
++ You may need sudo to start overture on port 53.
 + You may find default IP network  file and domain file from acknowledgements parts or just download here.
 + [ip_network file ](https://github.com/17mon/china_ip_list/raw/master/china_ip_list.txt)
 + [base64 domain file](https://github.com/gfwlist/gfwlist/raw/master/gfwlist.txt)
++ You may need some third-party software such as dnsmasq to cache your dns records.

 ###  Configuration Syntax